ban jelacic square - one day in zagreb itinerary cover

 St. mark's church and square in zagreb

 You will see a lot of candles and people praying.
-It is interesting to check out even if you are not religious.
+It is an interesting sight to check out even if you are not religious.

-Relax in Zrinjevac park or a Botanical garden
+11. Relax in Zrinjevac Park or a Botanical Garden

 If you visit Zagreb in the warmer months, take a break from the sun in the shade of lush green trees in Zrinjevac park or the Botanical garden.